 “The impact to the show has to be the astounding thing, not the dressing of it.
 The dressing up the show is just a dressing as a perfunctory kind of thing.
 The content has to astound.
 You can dress a show with a trillion dollars, or trillion pounds, worth of goodies but if show is not a substantial there will be no impact.”

-Just as Bowie was a “Starman” it takes a teacher of exceptional ability to truly engage and inspire students.
-If we are honest the recipe for an astounding lesson is to a degree intangible.
+Just as Bowie was a “Starman” it takes a teacher of exceptional ability to engage and inspire students truly.
+If we are honest, the recipe for an astounding lesson is to a degree intangible.
 As much as OFSTED, HMI, District Inspectors and the alike want to try to describe, and even quantify “outstanding”, sometimes it is beyond explanation.
 Sometimes like a Bowie concert, or a Picasso masterpiece or Lionel Messi goal, it is beyond mere words.
-Sometimes you just have to see it to believe it!
+Sometimes you have to see it to believe it!
 Having said that the words of Bowie do paint a picture of the essential components of astounding pedagogy.
-Truly astounding educators appreciate that quality education is not about “smoke and mirrors” or the dressing up of a learning experience.
+Truly extraordinary educators appreciate that quality education is not about “smoke and mirrors” or the dressing up of a learning experience.
 These elements of a lesson are as Bowie, in the context of one of his shows, said “perfunctory.”
-The key component is that the content has to astound!
+The critical component is that the content has to astound!

 As we mourn the passing of a legend we should seek to learn from his genius.
 Bowie was a craftsman of screen, stage, art and fashion and we in education can be the craftsmen in our classrooms.